JalanshMunshi/jalansh-munshi-v2/content/post/finding-an-internship-in-the-us/index.md

 # Fin.

 Thank you for reading my post.
 Albeit superfluous, there were a hundred other things that came to my mind that I thought I should include.
 I felt they were too specific and I wanted to be as concise and brief as possible in this post.
 I hope that you have a better idea about the internship process now and you land an internship at your dream company.
+I would also like to thank [Vivek Maskara](https://www.linkedin.com/in/maskaravivek/), [Purva Mhasakar](https://www.linkedin.com/in/purva98/), and [Mohit Doshi](https://www.linkedin.com/in/mohit-doshi) for their suggestions.

 Last but not the least, I am quite new to writing articles and I am sure my writing style needs improvement.
 I may have also missed an important aspect in this post.
 I would love to hear positive or negative feedback about the post.
 Feel free to reach out to me [by email](mailto:jalansh.munshi1366@gmail.com) or on [LinkedIn](https://www.linkedin.com/in/jalansh-munshi)!